riccardofilesi/AEA1/README.md

 income inequality; that is, an increase in one of the two causes an increase in Gini, while industrial employment share is negatively associated with Gini.
 Furthermore, the export-to-GDP ratio is significantly negatively correlated with Gini, which suggests that trade globalization is associated with lower income inequality (ibid.).
-Hence, I first run run the following regression, including a first and second lag of the dependent variable to solve the likely presence of autocorrelation.
+Hence, I first run run the following regression, including a first and second lag of the dependent variable to solve the likely presence of autocorrelation:

+$$Gini_t = \alpha + \beta $$

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**